 Adderall and Ritalin are two of the most widely prescribed medications for the treatment of ADHD (attention-deficit hyperactivity disorder).
 Both of these medications contain strong, potentially addictive prescription stimulants as their active ingredients.
-If you want to avoid stimulant use, which may ultimately end in stimulant addiction and require treatment, you may wonder if you have any non-addictive alternatives to drugs like Adderall and Ritalin.
+If you want to avoid stimulant use, which may ultimately end in stimulant addiction and require treatment, you may wonder if there are any non-addictive alternatives to drugs like Adderall and Ritalin.
 The answer is yes, although these alternatives do not work in the same way as addictive stimulants.

 Adderall and Ritalin Essentials

 Adderall and Ritalin are both branded medications.
 Adderall contains two prescription stimulants: amphetamine and a member of the same chemical family called dextroamphetamine.
 Ritalin contains another stimulant called methylphenidate (as does a third popular ADHD medication, Concerta).
 Stimulants are helpful in the treatment of ADHD because they can:

 - Change the normal levels of two important brain chemicals (i.e., neurotransmitters), dopamine and norepinephrine, and thereby

 - Improve the ability of children and adults with the disorder to focus and pay attention